- Home

 As someone who considers himself to have close relationships with his friends, I initially felt a bit defensive when reading these results.
 Though, while they certainly won’t reflect every man’s friendships, I did notice some parallels between Dunbar’s findings and my friendships with other men when having a quick conversation with the Rest Less editorial team.

-My three colleagues (all women) explained that they regularly spend hours having one-on-one, in-depth, personal conversations with their friends.
+Three of my colleagues (all women) explained that they regularly spend hours having one-on-one, in-depth, personal conversations with their friends.
 In fact, one said, “If we did an activity, I’d feel like we wasted time not catching up.”
 Hearing this, I wondered how long I’d really be able to have a one-on-one, intimate conversation with my best mate before suggesting a trip to the pub.

 This isn’t to say that one style of friendship is better than the other – as closeness comes in many forms – but it might help to explain why many men have fewer friends than women in later life.
 Plus, these findings won’t be true for everyone as we all socialise differently, regardless of what gender we identify as.